-First Time Buyers guide Before you begin
+First Time Buyers guide to buying a property

-Making an offer
+Making an offer on a property

 Once a property has been selected and you decide to make an offer, the formal process of the mortgage application can begin.

 If the offer is binding for any reason (such as an auction property) or if it requires a significant cash deposit to reserve the property you should speak to your advisor before placing an offer.

 If the property is new build, a repossession or if the vendor needs the sale to be completed by a specific date you should also discuss it with your advisor first, but this is not usually a problem.

 The agent will usually want to see your proof of funds (decision in principle and bank statements evidencing your deposit) and solicitor’s details so you will need to have these ready.

 Tell the estate agent which solicitor you intend to use, but don’t pay to begin legal work yet.
 You can “instruct” the solicitor which usually takes a few days but don’t pay to begin work at least until the application has been submitted for the mortgage.